 The first event celebrating the 4th of July at the Whitehouse was in 1801.
 Benjamin Franklin wanted the turkey to be the national animal of the US, but he was outvoted, and the bald eagle became the national animal.

-Every state has firework displays on July 4th.
+Every state has fireworks displays on July 4th.
 The largest fireworks display is Macy’s Annual 4th of July fireworks in New York City.

-Two men who signed the Declaration of Independence, John Adams and Thomas Jefferson both died on July 4th, 1826.
+Two men who signed the Declaration of Independence, John Adams and Thomas Jefferson, died on July 4th, 1826.

 Calvin Coolidge is the only President that was born on July 4th.

 Americans spend a total of one billion dollars on fireworks every year.

 More hot dogs are eaten on July 4th than any other day.

 - Handing an American Flag

 - Thanking soldiers who fight to keep us safe